-The SAFE PRO (for hang gliding) and/or PARA PRO (for paragliding) stage on the card reflects the pilot proficiency.
+The Delta Pro (for hang gliding) and/or Para Pro (for paragliding) stage on the card reflects the pilot proficiency.
 For the pilot who flies outside of his known or local area, it is a quick and easy method of providing proof of flying experience and proficiency.

 When a pilot travels abroad, the IPPI card - together with the national rating card - will identify the pilot skills.
 It gives flying site managers, instructors and others responsible for hang gliding and/or paragliding flight operations an easy way of verifying the pilot experience level prior to approval of flight activities.

 The card is valid only together with a current national licence or rating card.

 Since October 2015, the IPPI Card is available in two ways, according to national federations’ choice: